-Focusing her practice on planning for business succession, tax considerations, and estate administration more generally, clients trust Megan to compassionately handle some of the most sensitive areas of the law for high-net-worth individuals and families.
-She has experience working in probate and trust administration and is equipped to represent clients looking to prepare for the future.
+Megan focuses her practice on counseling nonprofit and tax-exempt organizations and on estate planning for high net-worth families.
+To assist her clients, Megan offers counsel on tax issues, as well as business succession planning and estate administration.
+High-net-worth individuals and families trust her to compassionately oversee some of their most sensitive and confidential issues.
+She has experience working in probate and trust administration and is committed to helping her clients prepare for the future.

 All Service Areas